 We had higher expectations than Gibbs Farm met based on Carolyn’s research.
 It is certainly nice enough, but it is no Nirvana as some have reported.
 They pride themselves in serving only food grown on the farm and, to our tastes, the preparation and the choices left much to be desired.

 What a wonderful sight to see Ngorongoro Crater for the first time and we are lucky enough to have the sky crystal clear.
 We can see all the way across the 20km to the far rim.
 The crater floor is some1,800 feet below us and we can see animals grazing down there.
-This sight is right up there with the star filled night sky on the southwest coast of Australia.

 We see only a few animals; a giraffe, some Thomson’s and Grant’s gazelles, impalas and several big birds; a secretary bird, several cory busters and an east pale chanty Goshawk.
 In addition, there are the Massai and their herds for many kilometers.
-Not far before the Serengeti gate, we begin to see wildebeest in their thousands.
-There are also zebra mixed in them and many babies born in February and March.
-We have found part of the famous migration!

 We run in and out of the migration as we continue to drive what appears to be a main road, but it is in much better condition now.
 There is also a huge thunderstorm building to the North and East of us.